JBL earbuds are reliable and well-made and work for a long time if you use them with care. However, they do run into problems at times.

 - Your battery is critically drained from long time no charge storage.

-There are a few other reasons, but they are pretty rare.
+There are a few other reasons, but they are not very common.

 How to fix JBL Earbuds not charging